holmos-ipm/holmos-hardware/README.md

 In addition, a folder full of the individual parts is generated.
 Print those parts, and assemble them at the positions given, and you should have a good starting point.

+For instructions on individual parts, e.g. how to mount purchased parts in the printed mounts, see the [instructions folder]().

 ## Optional parts
 ### Stability
 Additional struts and crosses can make the cage more stable.